top of page

 Joining?

-If you consider joining our class, please send us an E-mail with the purpose of your request, i.e. 1. the reason for your plans (guest student/changing the class/changing the university or other), 2. your interest in our class, 3. an introduction into the topics and practices you're interested in your work and lastly (4.) your portfolio with at least three significant works and their descriptions (PDF) attached.
+If you consider joining our class, please send us an E-mail with the purpose of your request, i.e. 1. the reason for your plans (guest student/changing the class/changing the university or other), 2. your interest in our class, 3. an introduction into the topics and practices you're interested in your work and 4., your portfolio with at least three significant works and their descriptions (PDF) attached.

 If you just want to drop by an informal class assembly let us know beforehand via mail.